Nutrient Reduction Programme

 Can I buy credits for a proposal in the Test & Itchen / Chichester / New Forest /West Wight catchment?

 We do not currently have any options for these catchments; however, we are in discussions with landowners in the New Forest and Test Valley.
-We hope that a new site for the New Forest will be available in late autumn of 2021.
-Our website will be updated should options in the Test and Itchen or New Forest come online sooner.
+We hope that a new site for the New Forest may be available in late autumn of 2021 but we cannot confirm a date by which credits will be available for sale at this time.
+Our website will be updated should options in the Test and Itchen or New Forest catchments come online sooner.
 However, you may wish to explore other options on the Partnership for South Hampshire website: https://www.push.gov.uk/work/mitigation-schemes-available-to-developers/

 Why can’t I buy credits to offset a site in a different catchment?